karkishubha/CV-Classification-System/README.md

 ## 📋 Project Overview

 This project uses Natural Language Processing (NLP) and machine learning to analyze resume content and categorize them based on the skills and experience mentioned.
-The classification is performed using TF-IDF vectorization combined with a Naive Bayes classifier.
+The classification is performed using TF-IDF vectorization combined with a Logistic Regression classifier, achieving 84.44% accuracy.

 ### Categories
 - **AI**: Artificial Intelligence, Machine Learning, Deep Learning, Neural Networks